 For this to be successful, it is vital to have a preparation period.
-One to three months preparation time is recommended to prepare for it, so that you can just go into it with ease.
-The last thing you want it to do is create stress, ie. Inflammation, on your body.
+One to three months’ preparation time is recommended to prepare for it so that you can just go into it with ease.
+The last thing you want it to do is to create stress, ie. Inflammation, on your body.
 You’ll want to make sure it is the right time in your life and things are relatively calm.
-It is extremely challenging to eat out when you are on the Elimination Diet.
+It is extremely challenging to eat out when you are on the elimination diet.
 Lastly, it’s often easier if you slowly work out one to three foods at a time and find replacements for them before you begin.
 You want to be fully prepared, which is why it is strongly recommended to work with a professional to guide and support you through the process.

 How to reintroduce